Ottawa French Seventh-day Adventist Church

 The Ottawa French Seventh-day Adventist Church is a francophone Seventh-day Adventist church in Ottawa, Ontario, Canada.
 It is located on King Edward Avenue, just north of Rideau Street.

 History

 The building was originally constructed in 1904 as a synagogue for the Adath Jeshurun congregation.
-The second synagogue in Ottawa, the building was designed by noted architect John W.H.
-Watts.
+The first purpose-built synagogue in Ottawa, the building was designed by noted architect John W.H.
+Watts, and was home to the city's first Jewish congregation.
 In 1957, Adath Jeshurun and the Agudath Achim congregation merged to form the Beth Shalom congregation.
 The new group moved to a new synagogue at the corner of Rideau and Chapel Street.
 The synagogue became a memorial chapel and the funerals of many Ottawa notables were held there.
 In 1999, the building was sold to the Seventh-day Adventist Church.

+Following a request from the Lowertown Community Association, the city of Ottawa designated the building as a heritage building in 2016.
+The Seventh-day congregation opposed the decision.